JohnPiatras/youtube-adventure-mapper/README.md

 ## Youtube Adventure Mapper

+## Bad News

+Unfortunately Google removed ALL annotations from videos on Jan 15th 2019 so this tool no longer works.
+I'll leave it here for posterity and also because I may now have one of the few remaining maps of John Robertson's "The Dark Room".

 Some intrepid, possibly slightly mad, people on youtube like to create choose your own adventure games using videos and annotations which link to other videos.

 One example is [The Dark Room](https://www.youtube.com/watch?v=OqozGZXYb1Y) by Australian comedian John Robertson.

+Here's an [Engadget article](https://www.google.com/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=2ahUKEwiikOrZiPTjAhVUlFwKHRErBo0QFjACegQIDRAH&url=https%3A%2F%2Fwww.engadget.com%2F2018%2F11%2F27%2Fyoutube-remove-pop-up-annotations-january-15th%2F&usg=AOvVaw0U3L5KU2g7t0lHuuyRAfGO) on the removal of annotations.

+## What is this?

 This tool allows you to map these adventure games.